starhawking/python-terrascript/README.md

 ## Examples

-IMPORTANT: These examples only works with **Terrascript** releases up to 0.4.1.
+IMPORTANT: These examples only work with **Terrascript** releases up to 0.4.1.

 This section lists some more advanced examples.